-where $t_1$, $r_1$, $t_2$ and $r_2$ are the scattering matrix parameters for the first and second QPCs, respectively.
-Consider e.g., the destructive interference $t_1 r_2 = - r_1 t_2$.
-Of this case, when the particle has travelled after the second QPC, it always stays in the previous (right) subsystem, leading to a vanishing EE.
-However, one can not conclude that these two subsystems never become entangled.
-Indeed, when the particle is between two QPCs, it introduces a finite EE $\mathcal{T}_1 \ln \mathcal{T}_1 + (1 - \mathcal{T}_1 ) \ln (1-\mathcal{T}_1)$, where $\mathcal{T}_1 \equiv t_1^2$ is the transmission probability of the first QPC.
+where $t_1$, $r_1$, $t_2$, and $r_2$ are the scattering matrix parameters for the first and second QPCs, respectively.
+Consider, for instance, the case of destructive interference $t_1 r_2 = - r_1 t_2$.
+In this case, when the particle has traveled after the second QPC, it always stays in the previous (right) subsystem, leading to a vanishing EE.
+However, one cannot conclude that these two subsystems never become entangled.
+Indeed, when the particle is between the two QPCs, it introduces finite EE $\mathcal{T}_1 \ln \mathcal{T}_1 + (1 - \mathcal{T}_1 ) \ln (1-\mathcal{T}_1)$, where $\mathcal{T}_1 \equiv t_1^2$ is the transmission probability of the first QPC.

-Now, if we go to the more general case Fig.~\ref{fig:scattering_area}b, the EE and SEE contain two contributions: from particles after the scattering the area, and these within the scattering area.
+Now, if we go to the more general case presented in Fig.~\ref{fig:scattering_area}B, the EE and SEE contain two contributions: from particles after the scattering area and from those within the scattering area.
 The former contribution can be figured out by obtaining the effective transmission probability $\mathcal{T}_\text{sa}$ of the entire scattering area.
 Indeed, one can obtain EE of the former contribution by substituting transmission $\mathcal{T}$ of the HOM geometry by $\mathcal{T}_\text{sa}$.
-This contribution grows linearly in the measuring time, as along as the measuring time is smaller than other possible cutoffs in time, e.g., the dephasing time.
+This contribution grows linearly with the measurement time, as long as this time is smaller than other possible cutoffs in time, e.g., the dephasing time.

-In contrast, entanglement from particles within the scattering area is constant if the measuring time $\tau$ is larger than the traveling time within the QPC.
-Specifically, of the two-QPC structure considered in Fig.~\ref{fig:scattering_area}, the EE and SEE from particles between two QPCs can be obtained by (i) replacing $\mathcal{T}$ by $\mathcal{T}_1$ of the first QPC, and (ii) replacing the measuring time $\tau$ by the traveling time between two QPCs.
-As a consequence, EE and SEE from inter-QPC particles are negligible once this inter-QPC traveling time is much smaller than the dephasing time of the system.
+In contrast, entanglement from particles within the scattering area is constant if the measurement time $\tau$ is larger than the traveling time within the QPC.
+Specifically, in the two-QPC structure shown in Fig.~\ref{fig:scattering_area}, the EE and SEE from particles between two QPCs can be obtained by (i) replacing $\mathcal{T}$ by $\mathcal{T}_1$ of the first QPC and (ii) replacing the measuring time $\tau$ by the traveling time between two QPCs.
+As a consequence, the EE and SEE from inter-QPC particles are negligible once the inter-QPC traveling time is much smaller than the dephasing time of the system.